PecanProject/betydb-data-access/access-data.md

 While these methods allow users to access these data, some users may wish to use BETYdb actively in their research.
 If you want to contribute to BETYdb, see the [Data Entry](https://www.authorea.com/users/5574/articles/6800/_show_article) documentation.
 That document teaches users how they can curate their own data using BETYdb - either betydb.org or as a distributed node on the BETYdb network that enables data sharing.

 Many people who contribute data - and others who want to submit more complex queries can benefit from accessing a PostgreSQL server.
-Users who have access or want to install a a BETYdb PostgreSQL database (just ask!) are able to enter, use, and share data within and across a network of synced instances of BETYdb.
-(See wiki ["Distributed BETYdb"](https://github.com/PecanProject/bety/wiki/Distributed-BETYdb)).
+Users who want to install a a BETYdb PostgreSQL database (just ask!) are able to enter, use, and share data within and across a network of synced instances of BETYdb (See wiki ["Distributed BETYdb"](https://github.com/PecanProject/bety/wiki/Distributed-BETYdb)).
+This network shares data that has not necessarily been independently reviewed beyond the correction of extreme outliers.
+In practice, data sets in active use by researchers have been evaluated for meaning by researchers.
+Expert knowledge encoded in the 'priors' table, in the PEcAn meta-analysis models and the Ecosystem models parameterized by the meta-analysis results.
 Users with access to a BETYdb PostgreSQL database can access data through R packages, in particular `PEcAn.DB` which is designed for use in PEcAn or 2) any programming language a scientist is likely to use.
 When not using PEcAn, I recommend the R package `dplyr` unless you prefer joins in SQL.

 ## Data Sharing

 Data is made available for analysis after it is submitted and reviewed by a database administrator.
 These data are suitable for basic scientific research and modeling.
 All reviewed data are made publicly available after publication to users of BETY-db who are conducting primary research.

-Access to these raw data is provided to users based on affiliation and contribution of data.
+If you want data that has not been reviewed, please request access.
+There are many records that are not publicly available through the web API, but that can be installed as a PostgreSQL database.

 ## Acess Restrictions